NirvanaADA/Nirvana-Pool/README.md

 <br><br>

   <b>About me</b><br><br>
   Hello, my name is Dario.
 I am an software engineer student in Switzerland.
 I work almost a year as an ICT-Support.
-I have good knowlead about Security and Linux.
+I have good knowlead about Security and Linux. <br><br>

 <b>How can you delegate?</b><br><br>
   All the instructions needed are provided on the Delegate Your Stake section on the official Cardano website.<br>